 When To Use Chef?

 - Chef is a preferred choice when you have skilled resources in Git and Ruby.
-It is best for teams that are focussed on the development and for enterprises that are looking for a modernized environment
+It is best for teams that are focused on the development and for enterprises that are looking for a modernized environment

 - You can choose Chef if you are known to Git and Ruby both.